-Parents who wish to speak with teachers over the telephone should call and access that teacher's mailbox number or leave the message with office personnel.
+Parents who wish to speak with teachers over the telephone should call the teacher's extension and leave a message or leave the message with office personnel.
 Teachers will be notified and will return the call as soon as possible.
 Please do not expect teachers to be called to the phone to speak with you.
 During most of the school day, they have supervisory responsibilities.
 A general rule of thumb is that a response will be provided within 24 hours.